KiritoCheng/wechatTranslatae/README.md

 Use : Open the micro letter, sliding down, brings up a menu of small programs, sliding to the right, to find more search 'Kirito's programs' ,then to use it.

 Attention : Currently only support chinese-english translation.

+小程序搭配react框架实例。